Skip to content

 IVF vs. tubal reversal

 Both can enable a person who has had tubal ligation to conceive.
 Because success with IVF has increased over the years, it has become a popular option for those who have had their tubes tied and want to get pregnant again.
-The advice we give on which method to choose requires consideration of these factors.
+IVF is the standard fertility treatment plan for a woman who has had a tubal ligation.

 Learn more about IVF

-How we perform reversal surgery on the fallopian tubes
+How reversal surgery on the fallopian tubes is performed

-Once the decision has been made to have the tubal reversal surgery, we recommend that the patients, both partners if possible, have a physical exam that may include blood tests to make sure there are no other reasons that would prevent pregnancy following the surgery.
-The surgical procedure will be performed by our specialist in a hospital.
+Once the decision has been made to have the tubal reversal surgery, it is recommend that the patients, both partners if possible, have a physical exam that may include blood tests to make sure there are no other reasons that would prevent pregnancy following the surgery.
+The surgical procedure will typically be performed by a fertility specialist in a hospital.

 Since the fallopian tube has been closed at the ends where it has been separated, it needs to be reopened and the two ends rejoined.
 The surgeon will remove clips or ties that have closed off the sections of the fallopian tube as well as any damaged portions of the tube.
 Then the surgeon will open the end portion of the tube still attached to the uterus (the proximal end) and run dye through it to make sure it is open.

 Next, the other end of the tube that accepts an egg from the ovaries (the distal end) is opened.
 These two sides of the tube are then sewn together.
-Finally, we run dye through this rejoined tube to make sure it is open.
+Finally, the surgeon will run dye through this rejoined tube to make sure it is open.

 Risks of reversing tied tubes